mrcgrtz/styleguide/README.md

 Comment style should be simple and consistent within a single code base.

-* Comments must be placed on a new line above their subject.
+* Comments MUST be placed on a new line above their subject.
 * Make liberal use of comments to break CSS code into discrete sections.
 * Use “sentence case” comments and consistent text indentation.
-* CSS file headers must use Doctype-style [CSSDOC](http://cssdoc.net/).
+* CSS file headers MUST use Doctype-style [CSSDOC](http://cssdoc.net/).
-* Rulesets should be documented using [KSS](https://github.com/kneath/kss/blob/master/SPEC.md).
+* Rulesets SHOULD be documented using [KSS](https://github.com/kneath/kss/blob/master/SPEC.md).
 KSS attempts to provide a methodology for writing maintainable, documented CSS within a team.
 Specifically, KSS is a documentation specification and